junxit/us-congress-code/title-10/chapter-9/sec-222a.md

 ## Notes

+1 So in original.
+Probably should be preceded by “had”.

 ### Amendments

 2019—Subsec. (c)(2).
 Pub.
 L. 116–92, § 1005(b), amended par.
 (2) generally.
 Prior to amendment, text read as follows: “Each report shall present the unfunded priorities covered by such report in order of urgency of priority.”
 Subsec. (d).
 Pub.
 L. 116–92, § 1005(a), amended subsec. (d) generally.
 Prior to amendment, subsec. (d) defined the term “unfunded priority”.
 Subsec. (d)(3)(A).
 Pub.
-L. 116–92, § 1731(a)(12), inserted “had” before “been”.
+L. 116–92, § 1731(a)(12), inserted “had” before “been” prior to the general amendment of subsec. (d).
 See Amendment note above and Coordination of Amendments by Pub.
 L. 116–92 note below.

 ### Coordination of Amendments by Pub.
 L. 116–92